yvijayk2/NodeJS/README.md

   ```
   pnpm start
   ```
-### Add PNPM and NX to existing NPM Angular project
+### Add PNPM and NX to the existing NPM Angular project
 #### Converting NPM project to PNPM project
 Go to the project folder
 - Remove node_modules folder